HendrikZA/general-playmaker/oculus go and gear vr/Readme.txt

 I'll add more custom actions for Oculus Go and Gear VR and also for general things in near future.

-Please reach me on the Playmaker forums (HendrikB) if you have any suggestions or help with these actions.
+Please reach me on the Playmaker forums (Ew0k) if you have any suggestions or help with these actions.

 Usage:
 ------